HarryB96/SampleAPIProject/README.md

-# SampleAPIProject
+# Sample API Project

-This is a console core app which uses an API to get football data from fotball-data.org
+This is a console core app which uses an API to get football data from football-data.org, using this I am able to get information about the leagues, teams, matches and league tables.